awsdocs/amazon-aurora-user-guide/doc_source/postgresql-s3-export.md

 # Exporting data from an Aurora PostgreSQL DB cluster to Amazon S3<a name="postgresql-s3-export"></a>

 You can query data from an Aurora PostgreSQL DB cluster and export it directly into files stored in an Amazon S3 bucket\.
 To do this, you use the `aws_s3` PostgreSQL extension that Aurora PostgreSQL provides\.
+The upload to S3 uses server\-side encryption by default\.

 **Note**
 To export data to Amazon S3 from Aurora PostgreSQL, your database must be running one of the following PostgreSQL engine versions: